Varta-injector/Varta-injector/README.md

-where takes no responsibility for banned accounts use the program in private lobbies that you are allowed to cheat in.
+We take no responsibility for banned accounts use the program in private lobbies that you are allowed to cheat in.